 The State Department also would like visitors to be aware of the shark population in South African waters that poses risks to swimmers and surfers.
 "If visiting South Africa's expansive coastline, be mindful of the possible presence of sharks when swimming or engaging in water sports.
-In 2005 and 2006, in the False Bay area of the Western Cape, several people were attacked by sharks; some of the attacks were fatal.
+In 2015 and 2016, in the Plettenberg Bay area of the Western Cape and the Jeffrey's Bay area of the Eastern Cape, several people were attacked by sharks; some of the attacks were fatal.
 When a shark is spotted close to the shore, local authorities will sound a warning siren to notify swimmers."